heatherturtle/Tuttle_et_al_2024_SNPcalling_pipeline/README.md

 This will be a general outline of parameters used, but these parameters change depending on the dataset (diploid, tetraploid or combined) used.

-Please refer to the paper for the parameters used in each dataset.
+Please see creating vcfs for the parameters used to create each vcf.